Ethewizard/End-to-End-Log-Monitoring-and-Anomaly-Detection-System-with-Flask-Oracle-and-OCI/README.md

+Here’s the **combined and formatted README** with the updated project structure:

+---

-# 🚀 **End-to-End Log Monitoring and Anomaly Detection System with Flask, Oracle, and OCI**
+# 🚀 End-to-End Log Monitoring and Anomaly Detection System with Flask, Oracle, and OCI

 ## 📝 **Project Overview**
 This project is a full-stack log monitoring and anomaly detection system using Flask, Oracle Autonomous Database, and OCI.
 It includes: